Dhakaiya Kutti dialect: History

-Presently, the Kutti speakers are a minority in Dhaka following the mass migration of Bengalis from districts all over Bengal during the first and second partitions during the British colonial period.
-The new educated migrant community (now also commonly known as Dhakaiyas with the former now being referred to as "Old Dhakaiyas") spoke in Standard Bengali (শুদ্ধ বাংলা), a standardised dialect of Bengali established by the British.
-Some of the Old Dhakaiya community began to see the new migrant community as their opponents due to these linguistic and cultural differences.
-This division was the source of modern troubles in the identities of the Old Dhakaiyas (who view themselves as original inhabitants) and the post-partition migrant community (who currently form the majority in the city).
+Presently, the speakers of Kutti dialect are minority in Dhaka city following the mass migration of non-Dhakaite Bengalis from districts all over Bengal during the first and second partitions during the British colonial period.
+The new educated migrant community (now also commonly known as "Dhakaiyas" with the former now being referred to as "Old Dhakaiyas") spoke in Standard Bengali (শুদ্ধ বাংলা), a standardised dialect of Bengali.
+The culture of Kuttis of Old Dhaka is in decline due to the influence of Dhaka city, as the capital, welcoming migrants from all over the country who are not familiar with their regional culture.

+Some of the Dhakaiya kutti-Bengali community began to see the new migrant community as their opponents due to these dialectal and regional cultural differences.
+This division was the source of modern troubles in the identities of the Old Dhakaiyas (who view themselves as original inhabitants in the city) and the post-partition migrant community (who currently form the majority in the city).

 Literature and media

-There has been literature written in the Dhakaiya dialect.
+There has been literature written in the Dhakaiya Kutti Bengali.
 One popular poem is "Channi-poshor Raiter Lour" (চান্নিপশর রাইতের লৌড়) by Jewel Mazhar.
-Dhakaiya natoks are popular throughout the country and even the Indian filmmaker, Satyajit Ray, has written dialogues in this dialect.
-The Dhakaiya Kutti folk are renowned for "Kutti Jokes" and the dialect's humorous aspect in general; generally consisting of short stories in which Dhakaiyas mess around with the bhadralok gentry.
-It is considered to be one of the wittiest Bengali dialects.
-Generally referred to as "Dhakaiya" folk, they call outsiders or non-Dhakaiya Bengalis by the name "Gaiya" (গাঁইয়া), meaning from the village, and Kolkatans in particular as Demchi (ডেমচি).
+Dhakaiya Kutti natoks are popular throughout the country and even the Indian Bengali filmmaker, Satyajit Ray, has written dialogues in this dialect.
+The Kutti-Bengali folk of Dhaka are renowned for "Kutti Jokes" and the dialect's humorous aspect in general; generally consisting of short stories in which Dhakaiyas mess around with the bhadralok gentry.
+It is considered to be one of the wittiest among Bengali dialects.
+Generally referred to as "Dhakaiya" folk, they call outsiders or non-Dhakaite Bengalis by the name "Gaiya" (গাঁইয়া), meaning from the village, and Kolkatans in particular as Demchi (ডেমচি).